 The Company's 5 MW Solar Energy Plant generated 0.8 crore units of electricity in F.Y.
-2020-2021.
-These units were sold to GUVNL (Gujarat Urja Vikas Nigam Limited), as per the Power Purchase Agreement (PPA) signed with the Government of Gujarat.
+2021-2022.
+These units were sold to GUVNL (Gujarat Urja Vikas Nigam Limited), as per the Power Purchase Agreement (PPA) signed with Government of Gujarat.
 During the F.Y.
-2020-21, Rooftop Solar Project at Vadu Budruk plant has generated 0.07 crore units of electricity in current year and captively consumed in the said plant.
+2021-22, its Rooftop Solar Project at its Vadu Budruk plant has generated 0.09 crore units of electricity in current year and captively consumed in the said plant.